Cfauto28/FjordLauncherReUnlocked/README.md

 # <img src="./program_info/org.unmojang.FjordLauncher.svg" alt="Fjord Launcher logo" width="96"/> Fjord Launcher Unlocked

-Fjord Launcher Unlocked is a **fork** of Fjord Launcher, which is a fork of Prism Launcher.
+Fjord Launcher ReUnlocked is a **fork** of Fjord Launcher Unlocked, which is a fork of Fjord Launcher, which is a fork of Prism Launcher.
 It is **not** endorsed by nor affiliated with Fjord Launcher or Prism Launcher.

 ## Advantages of this fork over Prism Launcher